-This note discusses the Coalition Government’s approach to corporate tax reform over the period 2010-2015, focusing on the reductions made to the main rate, the decision to set a single rate of tax, and the reforms made to tax reliefs for capital investment, before looking at the debate over corporate tax avoidance.Jump to full report >>
+This note discusses the Coalition Government’s approach to corporate tax reform since 2010, focusing on the reductions made to the main rate, the decision to set a single rate of tax, and the reforms made to tax reliefs for capital investment.
+It goes on to examine the debate over corporate tax avoidance and the international efforts, led by the OECD, to tackle avoidance by multinationals through ‘Base Erosion and Profit Shifting’ (BEPS).
+It concludes by looking at developments in both these areas following the establishment of the new Conservative Government after the 2015 General Election.Jump to full report >>

 Corporation tax is charged on the profits made by companies, public corporations and unincorporated associations such as industrial and provident societies, clubs and trade associations.

 In his first Budget on 22 June 2010 the Chancellor, George Osborne, announced that the main rate of corporation tax would be cut by 1% each year over the period 2011 to 2014, from 28% to 24%.
 In addition the small profits rate would be cut by 1% to 20% from April 2011.
 These rate reductions would be funded partly by cuts in the rates of capital allowances and the annual investment allowance from April 2012.
 In November 2010 the Government set out its wider programme for reform in its ‘corporate tax road map’: specifically, changes to the ‘controlled foreign company’ (CFC) rules, the tax treatment of innovation and intellectual property, and the taxation of foreign branches.

 Commons Briefing papers SN05945

 Author: Antony Seely